What is a Drone? | Types, Working and Applications in 2025

 What is a Drone?

-A drone is an unmanned aerial vehicle (UAV) that can be either remotely piloted or operate autonomously using GPS, sensors, and AI-driven software.
-They are typically equipped with cameras, GPS Modules, inertial measurement units (IMUs) and sometimes LIDAR for obstacle detection and precision navigation.
-They come in various sizes and shapes, from small handheld to large ones.
+A drone is an unmanned aircraft that can be either operated remotely or autonomously using GPS, sensors, and AI-driven software.
+They are also known as Unmanned Aerial Vehicles (UAVs).
+These unmanned aerial vehicles are equipped with cameras, GPS Modules, Radar Control, Infrared, Inertial measurement units (IMUs) and sometimes LIDAR for obstacle detection and precision navigation.
+They are usually small or medium-sized and carry out a wide range of tasks.

 The battery powers the electronic components of the drone, and remote control systems allow the operator to control the movement of the drone.
 The drone operates through a combination of electrical components and software algorithms.